KatelevskiyViktor/git_education/README.md

-# Start work with remote repository
+# Working on seminar with remote repository